celj/dynamic-macroeconomics-1-spring-2022/ps1/out.md

     0.0010    2.4431
 ```

 Clearly, there is a vertical asymptote in $x = 1$.
-This is why for our last guess $x_0 = 1.02$, the method cannot compute a Newton–Raphson solution.
+This is why, for our last guess $x_0 = 1.02$, the method cannot compute a Newton–Raphson solution.

 <div style="page-break-after: always; break-after: page;"></div>